tomosnelli/RTOS_RC_Car/README.md

 We're harnessing the power of advanced software tools for this RC car:

 - **FreeRTOS**: This open-source real-time operating system for embedded devices ensures efficiency and rapid responsiveness. ⚡
-- **Arduino PWM library**: Crucial for regulating Pulse Width Modulation, which effectively controls the speed of the car. 🎛
+- **Raspberry Pi Pico-SDK**: Crucial for regulating Pulse Width Modulation, which effectively controls the speed of the car. 🎛

 ---